wisdom882/pokemon/README.md

 # React Hook WorkShop

-This project is used to solidify our understanding of React Hook (useState).
+This project is used to solidify our understanding of React Hooks.